 You can also make an appointment by calling the Main Center at 608-263-1992.

-If you’re working on multiple papers, a master’s thesis, dissertation, or other extended writing project throughout the semester, you may want to set up a more formalized writing mentorship with the same instructor every week or every other week in the Main Center or via Skype.
+If you’re working on multiple papers, a master’s thesis, dissertation, or other extended writing project throughout the semester, you may want to set up a more formalized writing mentorship with the same instructor every week or every other week.

-Our spring 2020 mentorships are full, but if you’re interested in learning more or would like to be added to the waitlist, please send an email to the Writing Center Assistant Director (firstname.lastname@example.org).
+We will begin mentorships again in the fall, but if you’re interested in learning more or would like to be added to the waitlist, please send an email to the Writing Center Assistant Director.

 We help undergraduate and graduate writers at any stage of the writing process—from choosing a topic to drafting and revising—for any writing project.
 Each year, more than six thousand students from across the university—from first-year through doctoral students–benefit from talking and working with a Writing Center instructor or participating in one of our workshops.